xprvtt/KenshiRing/README.md

 # KenshiRing - KenshiLib Plugins

 A mod that adds new sections and various buffs and debuffs.
+[Mod page on Nexus](https://www.nexusmods.com/kenshi/mods/2059)

 Inspired by the ["Extra Inventory Sections"](https://www.nexusmods.com/kenshi/mods/1838) mod.